junior08/RecognEyes/README.md

 ### 1) It takes in 20 images per face(person).

-   i) Finds the face in the frame using a HAAR cascade. ii) Trims the unnecessary parts of the face iii) Does histogram equalization and resizes the images to 100 x 100
+   i) Finds the face in the frame using a HAAR cascade. <br />
+  ii) Trims the unnecessary parts of the face. <br />
+ iii) Does histogram equalization and resizes the images to 100 x 100. <br /><br />

  These images are saved in a folder with the person's name.